 It's nerve-wracking to be approached by a recent grad or student asking my advice on how to break into the evaluation field.
 I want to look around and see if they're really talking to someone else, someone who's been doing this forever who knows exactly what they're talking about, not someone in the midst of breaking into the field themselves.

 Then I remind myself that no one ever knows exactly what they're talking about, especially in a field as dynamic and rapidly growing as evaluation.
 And while I may still be at the start of what I hope will be a long career, that also gives me an excellent perspective on things that in five or twenty years I may have forgotten about or may no longer be relevant.
 So none of this advice comes with a solid guarantee of success, but it does come with my absolute promise that you're not the only one using it.

 EDITED FEB 28, 2017: One year later and I wouldn't change a word of this advice!
-Also, if you are interested in getting involved in our growing network of new and emerging evaluators in the BC-Yukon region, please get in touch with me or Michelle Naimi (michellenaimi at gmail!) and we will add you to our Slack group and mailing list so you're in the loop on new opportunities for emerging evaluators in our region.
+Also, if you are interested in getting involved in our growing network of new and emerging evaluators in BC, please get in touch with me or Michelle Naimi (michellenaimi at gmail!) and we will keep you in the loop on new opportunities for emerging evaluators in our region.

 1. Have a vision